thiennp/frontend-mastery-hub/levels/194/README.md

-# Level 194: Team Collaboration & Communication
+# Level 194: Code Review

 ## Overview
-This level focuses on team collaboration & communication and provides comprehensive learning materials, examples, and projects.
+This level focuses on code review and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of team collaboration & communication
+- Understand the core concepts of code review
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns